 Except as provided in 2.3.6, customs declarations forms required for use to or from APO/FPO/DPO addresses are as follows:

-- Except as provided in 2.3.8, Priority Mail Express mailpieces addressed to or from an APO, FPO, or DPO location must bear a properly completed PS Form 2976-B, Priority Mail Express International Shipping Label and Customs Form, regardless of weight, value, or contents.
+- Except as provided in 2.3.9, Priority Mail Express mailpieces addressed to or from an APO, FPO, or DPO location must bear a properly completed computer-generated PS Form 2976-B, Priority Mail Express International Shipping Label and Customs Form, regardless of weight, value, or contents.

-- Except as provided in 2.3.7a and 2.3.8, all other mailpieces addressed to or from an APO, FPO, or DPO location must bear a properly completed PS Form 2976, Customs Declaration CN22, or, if the customer prefers, a PS Form 2976-A, Customs Declaration and Dispatch Note – CP 72, if either of the following conditions apply:
+- Except as provided in 2.3.8a and 2.3.9, all other mailpieces addressed to or from an APO, FPO, or DPO location must bear a properly completed computer-generated PS Form 2976, Customs Declaration CN22 — Sender’s Declaration, or, if the customer prefers, a properly completed computer-generated PS Form 2976-A, Customs Declaration and Dispatch Note — CP 72, if either of the following conditions apply:

 - The mailpiece weighs 16 ounces or more (regardless of its contents, value, shape, or mail class).

 - The mailpiece contains goods (regardless of weight, shape, or mail class).